Leading Two-loop corrections to the mass of Higgs boson in the High scale Dirac gaugino supersymmetry: Introduction

 \subsection{The Higgs Boson Mass in Supersymmetry}

 In low-scale supersymmetry ($m_S\simeq $ 1TeV), quantum corrections to the SM-like Higgs boson mass $m_h$ can be calculated through the ``fixed-order'' method, i.e., using a diagrammatic approach \cite{Haber:1990aw, Okada:1990vk, Ellis:1991zd, Heinemeyer:1998jw, Heinemeyer:1998np, Heinemeyer:1998kz, Martin:2004kr}, evaluating the full set of Feynman diagrams for the self-energy of the Higgs boson.
-Alternatively, one can use the effective potential approach \cite{Zhang:1998bm, Espinosa:2000df, Diessner:2015yna, Braathen:2016mmb, Hempfling:1993qq} which extracts $m_h$ from the derivatives of the effective potential.
-Since the tree-level mass for the Higgs boson in the MSSSM is bounded from above by $M_Z$, the radiative corrections are necessarily sizable to maintain viability.
+Since the Higgs mass is evaluated at the low energies, the external momenta of the Feynman diagrams can be set to zero to simplify the calculation.
+Equivalently, one can use the effective potential approach \cite{Zhang:1998bm, Espinosa:2000df, Diessner:2015yna, Braathen:2016mmb, Hempfling:1993qq} which extracts $m_h$ from the derivatives of the effective potential.
+Since the tree-level mass for the Higgs boson in the MSSM is bounded from above by $M_Z$, the radiative corrections are necessarily sizable to maintain viability.
 Studies have found that two-loop effects are important in understanding the implications for SUSY spectra \cite{Braathen:2019zoh, Bagnaschi:2019esc, Hollik:2015ema, Hahn:2014qla, Draper:2013oza, Degrassi:2009yq, Buckley:2016tbs}.

 With the experimental data at hand, it appears there is a sizable separation between the electroweak scale and the SUSY scale, i.e., $\mttilde \gg m_t$, if SUSY is present in nature at all.
-In this case, or when there exists hierarchical split in the SUSY mass spectrum\cite{Giudice:2011cg}, the ``fixed-order'' approach may become inadequate because of the large logarithms between mass thresholds\cite{Bagnaschi:2014rsa, Draper:2016pys}.
+In this case, or when there exists hierarchical split in the SUSY mass spectrum\cite{Giudice:2011cg}, the ``fixed-order'' approach may become inadequate because of the large logarithms between mass thresholds~\cite{Bagnaschi:2014rsa, Draper:2016pys,Hahn:2009zz}.
 In this case, the Higgs mass determination needs to be realized in an effective field theory (EFT) approach: heavy particles are integrated out at the scale $\tilde{m}_i$, where they only induce threshold corrections; then the corresponding renormalization group equations (RGEs) are used to evolve the renormalized couplings from one mass threshold to another.
 The mass of the Higgs boson is eventually determined at the EWSB scale.
-It is crucial to note that the threshold corrections must be free of large ratio of scales so that the low scale EFT model parameters do not blow up.
+In this procedure, the threshold corrections are free of large ratio of scales and the low scale EFT parameters do not blow up.
+In this paper, we study the pole mass of Higgs boson of the Dirac-gaugino model\cite{Fox:2002bu} and will pursue the EFT approach due to the hierarchy mass spectrum predicted by this model as it is shown in FIG.~(\ref{fig:masshier}). \\